tomatolog/manticore/docs/7_command_line_tools_reference/spelldump_command_reference.rst

 ``spelldump`` command reference
 -------------------------------

-``spelldump`` is one of the helper tools within the Sphinx package.
+``spelldump`` is one of the helper tools within the Manticore package.

 It is used to extract the contents of a dictionary file that uses ``ispell`` or ``MySpell`` format, which can help build word lists for